yashielsookdeo/GitMesh/.github/WORKFLOWS.md

 - Verify all required files are included (check `.vscodeignore`)
 - Ensure `out/` directory is generated during compilation
 - Check that webpack successfully bundles the webview

-### Marketplace publishing fails
-- Verify `VSCE_PAT` secret is set correctly
-- Check that the publisher name in `package.json` matches your Azure DevOps publisher
-- Ensure the PAT has "Marketplace (Manage)" scope
-- Verify the version in `package.json` hasn't been published before

 ### "Cannot find module" errors during compilation
 - Run `npm install` to ensure all dependencies are installed